CogSciPrag/Understanding-LLMs-course/understanding-llms/lectures/03-LSTMs-Transformers.md

 # LSTMs & Transformers

-Slides from the third lecture introducing a more advanced RNN architecture - LSTMs - and transformers - the architecture behind modern LLMs - can be found [here](https://github.com/CogSciPrag/Understanding-LLMs-course/tree/main/understanding-llms/lectures/slides/03-LSTMs-Transformers.pdf).
+Stay tuned for slides from the third lecture!

 ## Additional materials